rbehal/dynamicConnect4.ai/README.md

 | gameID    | ID of the game to create or join.                             |

 ## Initial Gamestate
-THe initial gamestate is defined in the init.txt file.
+The initial gamestate is defined in the init.txt file.
 This file must be modified to change the initial gamestate.
 The format is as follows:

 ~~~
  ,X,X, ,O, ,